'They killed my kid.' Parents sue renowned doctor, hospital after children die of cancer

 In July 2015, Murray surgically removed Damian's left eye.
 After the surgery, Hancock said Murray told them, "We got it all.
 We’re good."

-But during a follow up visit in September 2014, she said, an MRI revealed the tumor had metastasized through the optic nerve and reached the brain.
+But during a follow-up visit in September 2015, she said, an MRI revealed the tumor had metastasized through the optic nerve and reached the brain.

 "There was a mass about a quarter of his brain," Ron Creed said.
 "My son’s brain was covered in cancer.
 It was just a giant tumor."